Legalising documents abroad

 The Finnish authorities may ask you to legalise a foreign document.
 This should be done in the country where the document was issued.

 In order for a document issued abroad by a foreign authority (except in the Nordic countries) to have the intended legal effect in Finland, the document must be legalised.
-In principle, the Finnish diplomatic or consular mission in the country in question can legalise a document or certificate issued by the Foreign Ministry of the district of the mission
+The Finnish diplomatic or consular mission in the country in question can legalise a document legalised, or a certificate issued, by the Foreign Ministry in its consular district.

 The legalisation of the document confirms that the authority of the issuing country has had the power to issue the certificate in the country in question.